mateagar/progressSpin/README.md

 --------------------
 Unfortunately, the graphics which Raphaël generates ([VML][] in IE8, and [SVG][] elsewhere) are not completely style-able using CSS, so you need to pass styling cues to `progressSpin` as configuration parameters.

 The `progressSpin()` method optionally takes an options object that you can use to specify styling and some basic dimensions.
 The overall size of the control is dictated by the dimensions of the `<div>` tag which contains it.
-You can modify the default options by setting the values on `progressStep.defaults`.
+You can modify the default options by setting the values on `progressSpin.defaults`.

 * **activeColor**: The color used to highlight the current step in the spinner.
 * **fillColor**: The color used to draw inactive steps.